Actions

 and last updated

-Spanberger spoke to reporters at the State Capitol Tuesday afternoon previewing her speech.
+Spanberger had previewed the speech to reporters at the State Capitol earlier Tuesday.

 "I'm excited about having the opportunity to respond to what we hear this evening," Spanberger said.

-While Spanberger said she will respond to comments from the president, she also plans to speak about what she hears from families across Virginia.
+She said she planned to speak about what she hears from families across Virginia.

 "I know that so much of what I hear from Virginians is similar to what my counterparts in states across the country are hearing about the challenges that people are facing, particularly as it relates to issues of affordability," Spanberger said.

-Spanberger's staff says that includes costs around housing, healthcare, and energy.
+Spanberger's staff said that includes costs around housing, healthcare, and energy.

 Virginia House Speaker Don Scott (D-Portsmouth) said Spanberger's focus on those issues during last year's campaign helped lead to big Democratic wins in Virginia.
-Scott said he hopes Spanberger takes Trump to task on issues like ICE operations and tariffs while showing the country what steady, predictable leadership looks like.
+Scott said he hoped Spanberger would take Trump to task on issues like ICE operations and tariffs while showing the country what steady, predictable leadership looks like.

 Republican State Sen. Glen Sturtevant (R-Chesterfield) said Trump is working to improve the economy and bring down costs.
 He said Spanberger should use the opportunity to reach across the aisle to work with federal partners.

-When asked about concerns that Trump could punish those who criticize him, Spanberger pushed back.
+When asked earlier about concerns that Trump could punish those who criticize him, Spanberger pushed back.

 CBS 6 is committed to sharing community voices on this important topic.
 Email your thoughts to the CBS 6 Newsroom.